 Building productive partnerships

-I would like to see work on:
+I would like to see work continue on:

 Partnership and engagement work being strengthened to ensure all stakeholders understand what Pharmac does and how it works.
 This should include identifying opportunities for collaboration including:

-Continuous improvement of organisational culture
+Continuous improvement of organisational culture and capability

-Pharmac continues to contribute to the Government’s health priorities including:
+Continuing to contribute to the Government’s health priorities including:

 The Government Policy Statement on Health 2024-2027.